YassirMr/Internship/README.md

 to evaluate wireless protocols inside of this wireless environment.
 Thus this repository will contain the code to get values of the chosen metric, namely the Received Signal Strength and the scripts that I made to generate results.
-#### NB: The code to get values of the RSSI was initially present in the team.
-It can be accessed following this link: https://github.com/parmentelat/r2lab/tree/public/demos/radiomap
+#### NB: The code to get values of the RSSI is in the generate RSSI folder, it is the modified version of the code that was initially present in the team.
+The original version can be accessed following this link: https://github.com/parmentelat/r2lab/tree/public/demos/radiomap
 #### My modified version to make runs simultaneous optimizing the execution time and space the output is taking is in the report annex.
 ### For the results first there is the RSSI characterization folder containing:
 * A 2ghz 5ghz transmission bands comparison.